oz123/awesome-c/README.md

 * [apophenia][188] - A library for statistical and scientific computing.
 [GNU GPL2.1][8] with some [exceptions][189].
 * [ATLAS][137] - Automatically Tuned Linear Algebra Software.
 [3-clause BSD][6].
-* [BigNum][257] - A package for arbitrary-precision arithmetic.
-No license specified.
 * [BLAS][135] - Basic Linear Algebra Subprograms; a set of routines that provide vector and matrix operations.
 [BLAS license][136]
 * [FFTW][70] - The Fastest Fourier Transform in the West; a highly-optimized fast Fourier transform routine.
 [GNU GPL2.1][8].
 * [FLINT][255] - Fast Library for Number Theory; a library supporting arithmetic with numbers, polynomials, power series and matrices, among others.
 [GNU GPL2.1][8].